The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Insert the element in the corresponding row or column and generate the template.

-All you need to do is click on the "Upload File to Template" button, on the "Template Builder" work pane.
+All you need to do is click the "Upload File to Template" button on the Maven Add-in work pane.
 Once you've done it, you'll see the message that the file has been successfully uploaded.

 Once the template document gets Template ID, you can generate the file.